xpack/web-doxygen/website/docs/manual/pages/commands.md

 <hr/>

-## \example&#91;'{lineno}'&#93; &lt;file-name&gt; {#cmdexample}
+## \example\['{lineno}'\] &lt;file-name&gt; {#cmdexample}

-<p>Indicates that a comment block contains documentation for a source code example.
+Indicates that a comment block contains documentation for a source code example.
 The name of the source file is &lt;file-name&gt;.
 The contents of this file will be included in the documentation, just after the documentation contained in the comment block.
 You can add option <span class="doxyComputerOutput">{lineno}</span> to enable line numbers for the example if desired.
 All examples are placed in a list.
 The source code is scanned for documented members and classes.
 If any are found, the names are cross-referenced with the documentation.
-Source files or directories can be specified using the <a href="/web-doxygen/docs/pages/config/#cfg_example_path">EXAMPLE_PATH</a> tag of Doxygen's configuration file.</p>
+Source files or directories can be specified using the <a href="/web-doxygen/docs/pages/config/#cfg_example_path">EXAMPLE\_PATH</a> tag of Doxygen's configuration file.

-<p>If &lt;file-name&gt; itself is not unique for the set of example files specified by the <a href="/web-doxygen/docs/pages/config/#cfg_example_path">EXAMPLE_PATH</a> tag, you can include part of the absolute path to disambiguate it.</p>
+If &lt;file-name&gt; itself is not unique for the set of example files specified by the <a href="/web-doxygen/docs/pages/config/#cfg_example_path">EXAMPLE\_PATH</a> tag, you can include part of the absolute path to disambiguate it.

-<p>If more than one source file is needed for the example, the <a href="#cmdinclude">\include</a> command can be used.</p>
+If more than one source file is needed for the example, the <a href="#cmdinclude">\include</a> command can be used.

 <dl class="doxySectionUser">
 <dt>Example:</dt>